Kord-Extensions/data-collector/README.md

 This mode collects the data specified in the Standard mode, plus:

-- Average event delay and throughput.
 - Environmental data:
   - Available RAM.
   - CPU count and GHz, and thread count.
-  - Current JVM and Kotlin versions.
 - A list of event types with configured event handlers.
 - The names of loaded extensions and plugins.
 - The ID and name of the bot's owning Discord team, if one exists.